determined-ai/determined/docs/training/apis-howto/api-pytorch-ug.rst

 .. note::

-   Before continuing, read how to :doc:`/training/load-model-data` to understand how to work with different sources of data.
+   Before continuing, read how to :ref:`prepare-data` to understand how to work with different sources of data.

 There are two ways to download your dataset in the PyTorch API: